3060458966/vitaFlow/vitaflow/annotate_server/readme.md

 Other pages

-* A Summary page: To review how well the cropping & binarisation are working
+* Summary page: To review how well the cropping & binarisation are working
-* A Stats page: To know the statistics of on annotation completed
+* Stats page: To know the statistics of on annotation completed